Chewhern/PKDSA/README.md

 #### Purposes
 1. Allowing public to understand how public key authentication could be done on website or devices.
-2. Allowing MySQL and PHPMyadmin developers to understand the logic behind public key authentication so that they could implement it into MySQL and PHPMyAdmin(Uncertain).
+2. Serve as a platform/framework for passwordless authentication.
-3. Serve as a platform/framework for passwordless authentication.
+3. Provide a privacy-centric identity framework that one can use without the reliance on identity with an assumption that out of band key pair was kept securely and privately.